Miracle on the Han River

 The Miracle on the Han River was the period of rapid economic growth in South Korea following the Korean War (1950–1953), during which South Korea transformed from an underdeveloped country into a highly developed country.

 The rapid reconstruction and development of the South Korean economy during the latter half of the 20th century was accompanied by events such as the country's hosting of the 1988 Summer Olympics and its co-hosting of the 2002 FIFA World Cup, as well as the ascension of family-owned conglomerates known as chaebols, such as Samsung, LG, and Hyundai.
 This growth also encompassed declines in child mortality and increases in life expectancy.
 South Korea during this period has been described as "corporatist" or as practicing state capitalism.
 This period of growth was overseen by the Democratic Republican Party (DRP), a conservative, broadly state capitalist and nationalist party.

 The growth has been attributed to the hard work of the labour force.
 External factors include the enormous economic and technical assistance provided by foreign countries, particularly Japan (see: Treaty on Basic Relations Between Japan and the Republic of Korea) and the United States, access to Western and Japanese markets, and the acquisition of foreign currency by Korean migrant workers in the early stages of economic growth.

-Following the Miracle on the Han River, South Korea has been held as an economic model for other developing countries, and becoming the first non-G8 nation to host a G20 leaders' summit in November 2010.
+Following the Miracle on the Han River, South Korea has been held as an economic model for other developing countries, and became the first non-G8 nation to host a G20 leaders' summit in November 2010.

 Origin of the phrase

-The Han River is a major river which runs through and bisected Seoul.
+The Han River is a major river which runs through and bisects Seoul.

 In the early 1960s, South Korean politicians admired what they called the "Miracle on the Rhine": the surprising postwar economic growth of West Germany, which is often called the Wirtschaftswunder ("economic miracle").

 In his 1961 New Year's address, Chang Myon, prime minister of the Second Republic of South Korea, used the phrase to encourage South Koreans in achieving a similar economic upturn.
 He said: